Hitu1603/ReactTask/README.md

 If you need full control over the configuration, you can `eject` the default setup.
 This command copies all configuration files and dependencies like webpack, Babel, and ESLint into your project, giving you complete control over them.
 All commands except `eject` will continue to work, but they will now reference your copied scripts.
 Proceed with caution!

+### 'Functionality'

+1. **User Registration**:
+   - Users register with name, email, and password.
+   - Validates email and password.
+   - Hashes and stores password in local storage.
+   - Reloads page on successful registration.

+2. **User Login**:
+   - Users log in with email and password.
+   - Validates credentials against stored data.
+   - Reloads page on successful login.

+3. **Profile Update**:
+   - Users can update name, email, and password.
+   - Validates new email and password.
+   - Hashes and updates password in local storage.
+   - Reloads page on successful update.

+4. **Form Toggling**:
+   - Switches between registration, login, and profile update forms.

+5. **Error Handling**:
+   - Displays error messages for invalid inputs.

+6. **Persistent Login State**:
+   - Checks local storage for login status.
+   - Displays `Home` component if user is logged in.

 ### More Information

 For more details on Create React App, refer to the [official documentation](https://facebook.github.io/create-react-app/docs/getting-started).\